Decentralized-ID/decentralized-id.github.io/unsorted/educational-resources/future.md

 * [The Future Now Problem](https://www.continuumloop.com/the-future-now-problem/) Continuum Loop

 When the idea of what is available right NOW is blurred among the ideas of the FUTURE, you can’t differentiate between what is feasible TODAY from what is not ready for prime time.
+* [On the Trust and Trust Modelling for the Future Fully-Connected Digital World: A Comprehensive Study](https://arxiv.org/pdf/2106.07528.pdf) 2021-06-14 HANNAH LIM JING TING, XIN KANG IEEE
+  > Under our analysis of trust and the digital world, we define different types of trust relationships and find out the factors that are needed to ensure a fully representative model.Next, to meet the challenges of digital trust modelling, comprehensive trust model evaluation criteria areproposed, and potential securities and privacy issues of trust modelling are analyzed.
+Finally, we provide awide-ranging analysis of different methodologies, mathematical theories, and how they can be applied totrust modelling
 * [The Future: Proving your Identity](https://gdprnow.fireside.fm/30) GDPR Now
   > we talk about the future of credential management – Self Sovereign Identity (SSI) also known as decentralised identity.
 SSI is an efficient, secure and privacy enhancing solution for identity verification.
 It puts individuals at the centre of the verification process and is the future of identity management.